 Graduation deadlines

-The School of Graduate Studies will process graduations six times per year.
+The School of Graduate Studies will process graduations three times per year.
 Students wishing to graduate with a specific graduation date must meet posted deadlines for that graduation date or apply for the next available date.

 Student responsibilities